chelseaisaac/torchtitan-runai-distributed/README.md

 9. Click CREATE CREDENTIALS.
 Your credentials will now be saved in the cluster and shall be used when you pull a container from your private registry.

 ### Start a Multi-Node Training Run
-Below is an example to train the Llama 3.1 8B model on 16 GPUs (2 nodes = 1 primary + 1 worker, 8 GPUs per node) with the Run:ai CLI.
+Below is an example command to train the Llama 3.1 8B model on 16 GPUs (2 nodes = 1 primary + 1 worker, 8 GPUs per node) with the Run:ai CLI.
 In this example, we also pass two environment variables denoted with a '-e' flag that allows you to adjust your configuration file (.toml) to leverage [Llama 8B, 70B, or 405B](https://github.com/chelseaisaac/torchtitan-runai-distributed/tree/main/train_configs) and pass your HuggingFace Token.

 Note: When training the Llama 70B or 405B models using tensor parallelism, it's essential that the model's dimension (8192) is divisible by the number of nodes/shards.
 For the Llama 70B model, a minimum of 32 GPUs is required.
 During our tests with the Llama 405B model using 8 nodes (64 GPUs), we encountered an out of memory error.